htminuslab/HTL80186/README.md

 The HTL80186 is written in synthesisable VHDL and as such can be simulated by any simulation tools.

-An example simulation script is provided for Mentor Graphics' Modelsim.
+An example simulation script is provided for Mentor Graphics' Modelsim/Questa.
 To run the simulation navigate to the Modelsim directory and execute the **run.bat** file from within a DOSbox/CMD shell.
-Alternative, execute the **run.do** file from within Modelsim.
+Alternative, execute the **run.do** file from within Modelsim/Questa.

 The output in both cases should be similar to the text shown below.
 ```